mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_good.md

 ## Good Code

 Objective-C is a fairly simple language extension.
 In this file all available Objective-C keywords and concepts will be discussed.
 Absent will be library features  introduced by the Foundation, because this blows the scope of this treatise.

 The code will be regular Objective-C, unless specifically noted to be an Objective-C extension.

+#### ARC

+Please note that ARC is not compatible with MulleObjC.
+Use manual `-retain/-release/-autorelease` memory management methods.

 ### Forward Declaration and Import